lkollar/awesome-stars/README.md

 - [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️  Companies that don't have a broken hiring process
 - [nomnoml](https://github.com/skanaar/nomnoml) - The sassy UML diagram renderer
 - [drawio](https://github.com/jgraph/drawio) - Source to www.draw.io
-- [uber-cli](https://github.com/jaebradley/uber-cli) - Uber, at your fingertips
+- [uber-cli](https://github.com/jaebradley/uber-cli) - 🚗Uber, at your fingertips
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [soundcast](https://github.com/andresgottlieb/soundcast) - Cast audio from macOS to Chromecast
 - [RxJS](https://github.com/Reactive-Extensions/RxJS) - The Reactive Extensions for JavaScript